arjunkalburgi/devcon-ben-workshop/readme.md

-Add the first file to the project
+#Add the first file to the project

-I chose to use markdown because I'm familiar with it's syntax and it's cool?
+I chose to use markdown because I'm familiar with it's syntax and it's cool? yooooooooooo
-#yooooooooooo
+##advise from Ben: DO NOT PUT ANY PASSWORKS AND KEYS INTO GITHUB.
+It can be essentially impossible to delete history.